El Rincon Program Catalog #

 Class meets 10 times

 Taught by ACE Enrichment staff.
 This session, students will discover their inner Superhero through the creation of their very own comic book!
 In this awesome class, students will learn how to build characters, story, and the step-by-step process of creating a comic book.
 Through sketching, creating self-portraits, & developing backgrounds, you’ll transform yourself and your everyday surroundings into an amazing comic book.
 Our instructor will guide our illustrators as they Brainstorm, Storyboard, Pencil, Ink, and Color.
 After the session is over, the comic pages are taken back to our studio and professionally edited and printed.
 When complete, the comic books will be delivered to the students and are theirs to keep.
-Returning students are encouraged-new comic book creators welcome.
+Returning students are encouraged and new comic book creators welcome.
 No art experience necessary.

 Cooking #